 Smart contract hacks have already resulted in millions of losses and so currencies with the highest smart-contract risk D+ and below, cannot be used as collateral.
 Currencies with a risk rating below D cannot be integrated in the protocol.

 Counter-party risk assesses qualitatively how and by who the currency is governed.
-We observe difference degrees of governance decentralization that may give direct control over funds (as backing, for example) or attack vectors to the governance architecture which could expose control and funds.
-The counter-party risk is measured from the level of centralization corresponding to the number of parties that control the protocol as well as the number of holders and the trust in the entity, project or processes.
+We observe difference degrees of governance decentralisation that may give direct control over funds (as backing, for example) or attack vectors to the governance architecture which could expose control and funds.
+The counter-party risk is measured from the level of centralisation corresponding to the number of parties that control the protocol as well as the number of holders and the trust in the entity, project or processes.